 3. Informing and educating the consumers

 In the light of activities for informing and educating the consumers, it is known that various actions were carried out, either through awareness campaigns or through public communication.
-However, considering all the commitments and activities, many of them are mentioned below, which claim that in the future the coordination between the institutions to be more expressed, so that Consumer Protection can be simultaneously developed in all possible fields.
+However, considering all the commitments and activities, many of them are mentioned below, which claim that in the future the coordination between the institutions to be intensified, so that Consumer Protection can be simultaneously developed in all possible fields.

 Awareness campaign

 If consumer protection is taken into account as a multi-disciplinary field that includes a wide range of fields, then we can conclude that the number of activities carried out in this regard may be higher.
-However, when we deal with the field of information, the Department for Consumer Protection is known to be engaged in a variety of activities, such as:
+However, when we deal with the field of information, the Department for Consumer Protection is engaged in a variety of activities, such as:

 Regular annual organization of consumer week, which is almost every time in cooperation with other relevant bodies that are related with the Consumer Protection, such as: Regulatory Authority of Electronic and Postal Communications (RAEPC); Energy Regulatory Office, Water and Waste Regulatory Office, Central Bank of Kosovo (CBK), the Food and Veterinary Agency (FVA), and; Consumer Protection Association - " Konsumatori";